September 2022 Armenia–Azerbaijan clashes

 On 12 September 2022, a series of clashes erupted between Armenian and Azerbaijani troops along the Armenia–Azerbaijan border, marking a major escalation in the current border crisis between Armenia–Azerbaijan and resulting in nearly 300 deaths and dozens of injuries on both sides by 14 September.
-At least 204 Armenian servicemen were killed or went missing, according to a report by Armenian Prime Minister Nikol Pashinyan.
-Azerbaijan acknowledged 80 fatalities among its forces, bringing the total number of killed to at least 284.
-A number of English-language sources refer to the episode as the 'Two-Day War,' to distinguish it from the wider crisis, while journalist Gabriel Gavin writing in The Spectator described the conflict as "Europe's newest war."

-A number of third-party sources commented that Azerbaijan had launched an attack on positions inside the Republic of Armenia.
-The Armenian Defense Ministry stated that Azerbaijan had attacked Armenian positions near the cities of Vardenis, Goris, Sotk, and Jermuk with artillery and heavy weapons and that it had occupied certain areas of its territory, which was later confirmed by satellite images from NASA.
-The Azerbaijani Defence Ministry stated that Armenia had staged "large-scale provocations" near the Dashkasan, Kalbajar, and Lachin regions and that an action was taken to prevent the Armenian military from mining supply roads near Azerbaijani army positions on the border; in the aftermath, Azerbaijan captured multiple strategic heights on the border region inside Armenia.
+A number of human rights organizations and governments – including the United States, European Parliament, Canada, France, Uruguay, Cyprus – stated that Azerbaijan had launched an attack on positions inside the Republic of Armenia.

+Azerbaijani forces attacked military and civilian positions in Vardenis, Goris, Sotk, Jermuk, and other cities with artillery, drones, and heavy weapons.
+Azerbaijan claimed that Armenian forces had staged "large-scale subversive acts" using "saboteurs" who planted landmines, an allegation the government spread during the days following the invasion and also echoed by Azerbaijan's ally Turkey.
+Various journalists, politicians, and political analysts scrutinized these allegations and considered them unfounded or unverifiable.

+The fighting ended with Azerbaijani troops taking control of strategic positions deep inside Armenia, with at least 7600 civilians displaced from Armenian provinces.
 Russia said on 13 September that it had brokered a ceasefire, but both sides confirmed it was broken minutes after coming into effect.
 On 14 September, Armenia and Azerbaijan brokered a new ceasefire.
+Armenia requested that the CSTO provide military support; however, the military alliance refused to provide support.
 The clashes erupted shortly after Russia suffered serious setbacks in the Kharkiv counteroffensive during the invasion of Ukraine, weakening its force projection in the Caucasus.

-Following a meeting between leaders of Azerbaijan and Armenia at the invitation of the President of France, and the President of the European Council, an EU civilian monitoring mission consisting of forty people was deployed on the Armenian side of the border (Azerbaijan did not grant access to its side) and an OSCE needs assessment mission will be sent to Armenia.
-On January 30, Armenia presented a map to the International Court of Justice which documents the territories it claims have been seized by Azerbaijan.
+Following a meeting between leaders of Azerbaijan and Armenia at the invitation of the President of France, and the President of the European Council, an EU civilian monitoring mission consisting of 40 people was deployed on the Armenian side of the border (Azerbaijan did not grant access to its side), and an OSCE assessment mission will be sent to Armenia.

 Background

 On 12 May 2021, Azerbaijani soldiers crossed several kilometers into Armenia in the provinces of Syunik and Gegharkunik and occupied about 41 km2 of Armenian territory.
 The European Parliament, as well as the United States and France – two of the three co-chairs of the OSCE Minsk Group – called on Azerbaijan to withdraw its troops from internationally recognised Armenian territory.

 Further clashes took place in July 2021 and in November 2021, with casualties being reported from both sides.
 In a joint statement on 17 November 2021, EU rapporteurs called the military operation launched by Azerbaijan on 16 November 2021 the worst violation to date of the 2020 Nagorno-Karabakh ceasefire agreement.

+Turkey and Azerbaijan carried out joint military exercises in the days before the September 2022 attacks on Armenia.
+In the days and hours up running up until September 13, Armenian officials warned that they feared an attack.